CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 No one dies if SLS is delayed 5 years.
 So Boeing can just keep asking for more money.
 And they do.
 And they get it.
 And they're still not done.

 The other explanation is politics.

-First, I will focus on the Senate Launch System (SLS).
+First, I will focus on the Senate Launch System (SLS) and Artemis Program.
 It was born out of the constellation program.
-Ozan Belick post's have a lot of good info on this.
-[Citation needed]
+Ozan Belick post's have a lot of good info on this. https://ozanbellik.blogspot.com/2021/11/whatever-happened-to-single-launch.html

 The Constellation Program's plan to land on the moon involved two launches that docked in Low Earth Orbit.
 1. An Ares 1 launches an Orion capsule into orbit